Kafū, aged forty-one.

 September 1st.

-Having heard that members of the Imperial Opera Company from before the Russian Revolution would perform opera at the Imperial Theater for fifteen days starting today, I asked Mr. Kume to purchase tickets in advance.
+Having heard that former Imperial Opera members from pre-revolutionary Russia would perform opera at the Imperial Theater for fifteen days starting today, I asked Mr. Kume to purchase tickets in advance.

 Tonight’s performance was the Italian opera Aida.

-I had never imagined that I would be able to hear opera in a Japanese theater, and on such a sweltering summer evening at that.
+That I should be able to hear opera in a Japanese theater, and on such a sweltering evening at that, was something I had never once imagined.

-I cannot record here the disordered impressions of this night.
+I am unable to record here the chaotic impressions of this night.

 September 2nd.

-This evening there was a performance of Toraivyata.
+This evening there was a performance of Toraiyata.

-The scorching heat, upon entering September, had instead grown more intense.
+The scorching heat, having entered September, had instead grown fiercer.

 September 3rd.